humanwhocodes/humanwhocodes.com/src/pages/_posts/2009-09-22-introducing-combiner-a-javascriptcss-concatenation-tool.md

     java -jar combiner-0.0.1.jar -o output.js *.js

 When all JavaScript (or CSS) files are included, Combiner reads through all files specified to find dependency information.
-Even if one or more files have no dependency information, meaning they don&#8217;t require any of the other files and none of the other files require them, these files still end up in the resulting output.js.
-If this isn&#8217;t what you want, you can tell Combiner to eliminate files without dependency information by including the `-e` flag:
+Even if one or more files have no dependency information, meaning they don't require any of the other files and none of the other files require them, these files still end up in the resulting output.js.
+If this isn't what you want, you can tell Combiner to eliminate files without dependency information by including the `-e` flag:

     java -jar combiner-0.0.1.jar -e -o output.js *.js

-If you&#8217;re interested in seeing what Combiner has found and what it&#8217;s doing, add the `-v` or `--verbose` flag:
+If you're interested in seeing what Combiner has found and what it's doing, add the `-v` or `--verbose` flag:

     java -jar combiner-0.0.1.jar -v -o output.js *.js